TheBeepSheepTeam/FNF-YTAnimationPeril/README.md

 otherwise, you can delete the "VIDEOS_ALLOWED" Line on Project.xml

 ## Credits:
-* Shadow Mario - Programmer
+* Isaiah - The guy who made the idea
-* RiverOaken - Artist
+* CharlesCatYT - Mod creator
-* Yoshubs - Assistant Programmer
+* Shadow Mario - psych engine

 ### Special Thanks
 * bbpanzu - Ex-Programmer